AllyssonAlas/save-ideas-api/docs/sign-up/usecase.md

 1. Receive and validate the data
 2. Verify is email is already taken
 3. Create an user with the received data
-4. Create a access token with a valid expiration date
-5. Return the generated token
+4. Return name and email from created user

 > ## Case of failure
 1. Invalid data received